the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-Last but not least, it is worth to mention that class methods can be autobound automatically without binding them explicitly by using JavaScript ES6 arrow functions.
+Last but not least, it is worth to mention that class methods can be auto-bound automatically without binding them explicitly by using JavaScript ES6 arrow functions.

 {title="Code Playground",lang=javascript}
 ~~~~~~~~